Skip to main content

 </Response>

-This response collects one digit from the user.
+This response collects one digit from the caller.
 If no input is received within 10 seconds, it speaks a goodbye message and hangs up.

 <?xml version="1.0" encoding="UTF-8"?>